sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [IPhreaks](https://devchat.tv/iphreaks) : A weekly group discussion about iOS development and related technology by development veterans.
 We discuss Apple, tools, practices, and code.
 - [JavaScript Jabber](https://devchat.tv/js-jabber) : A weekly discussion about JavaScript, front-end development, community, careers, and frameworks.
 - [Learn To Code With Me Podcast](https://learntocodewith.me/podcast/) : A Season by season of tech podcast episodes by Laurence Bradford with topics ranging from Career in Tech to lessons in doing tech business
-- [LispCast](https://lispcast.com/category/podcast/) : A podcast by Eric Normand, a functinal programming expert talking about FP concepts.
+- [LispCast](https://lispcast.com/category/podcast/) : A podcast by Eric Normand, a functional programming expert talking about FP concepts.
 - [MS Dev Show](http://msdevshow.com) : Jason Young and Carl Schweitzer talk about the latest in developer news covering topics such as the Azure cloud, Windows, Windows Phone, Visual Studio, and cross-platform development using the Microsoft platform.
 - [React Native Radio](https://devchat.tv/react-native-radio) : A weekly discussion of the tools, techniques, and technologies used to build mobile applications with JavaScript and React.
 - [Soft Skills Engineering](https://softskills.audio/) : A weekly advice podcast for software developers about non-technical topics.